Early Childhood @ MCC Frequently Asked Questions

 What is your educational philosophy?

-Inspired by progressive schools around the world, we follow an emergent, project-based curriculum.
-We know that children learn best when engaged in work that is meaningful, ongoing and authentic to their interests and values.
-Children form tenable theories about how the world works, and test them through exploration and play.
+We know that children learn best when engaged in work that is meaningful, ongoing, and authentic to their interests and values.
+Children form tenable theories about how the world works and test them through exploration and play.
+Inspired by progressive schools around the world, we follow an emergent, project-based curriculum in our Infants, Toddlers, and Twos program and use Creative Curriculum in our UPK program.

 What is the role of teachers in your classrooms?

 We see our teachers as facilitators of children’s learning.
-When we recognize the incredible capabilities of young children, we realize that they come to school with real interests, knowledge and questions about their environment.
+When we recognize the incredible capabilities of young children, we realize that they come to school with real interests, knowledge, and questions about the world around them.

-Our teachers create classroom environments that are beautiful, responsive and full of possibilities, then observe children closely to plan experiences and ongoing projects to extend children’s meaning making.
+Our teachers create classroom environments that are beautiful, responsive, and full of possibilities, then observe children closely to plan curriculum and projects that engage them and extend their meaning-making.

 What is the child/teacher ratio?